Are you interested in a guided tour of VCUarts? Learn more about campus visits here.

 Carmen Jones, Class of 2016, is a Maryland crab majoring in Fashion Merchandising.
 She eats, sleeps and breathes everything fashion related.
 Since the age of three, Carmen has been wearing cool threads.
 Thrift stores are her second home.
 When she’s not thrifting, she enjoys swimming at her local pool and eating ice cream.
 One day she hopes to travel the world studying the different trends of all different cultures, and to hopefully have her own boys clothing line.

 - Carmen can’t go a week without eating ice cream.

 - Carmen wants to marry a rock star!

-Reyna Pannell, Class of 2016, is a freshman who grew up in the rolling farmlands of Maryland.
+Reyna Pannell, Class of 2016, is a sophomore who grew up in the rolling farmlands of Maryland.
 She majors in Music Education with the primary instrument violin, and is the middle child of five children.
 She has a cat named Shelly, and is afraid of big dogs and E.T.
 She studied at Baltimore School for the Arts and has traveled to New Orleans to study with Amanda Shaw, jazz violinist.
 To make her smile you could bring her Milkduds and a burrito from Chipotle.

 - Country music makes Reyna’s head spin.